Community-Based Resources

 3. Click on the CWS/CMS case number that belongs to one of the children in the family.
 (If the family has prior FP history, the "Case History" popup window will open.
 Click either "continue FP request" to continue, or "cancel FP request" to cancel).

-5. Enter notes in the "Problem/Areas of Concern" and "Family Strengths" text boxes (both are required).
+6. Enter notes in the "Problem/Areas of Concern" and "Family Strengths" text boxes (both are required).
+If referring one Caregiver that has primary custody of the child (ren) and the other Caregiver would like to participate in FP services, in the Family Strengths, please indicate that other Caregiver would like to be engaged informally in FP services (i.e. participate in some of the weekly in-home visits, participate in the Multidisciplinary Case Planning Committee MCPC meeting, etc.) as this person serves as a natural support system to Caregiver.
 In the "Preliminary Assessment of Services Needed in Addition to In Home Counseling" field, place a check in the box next to each service you are recommending.

-6. When finished entering all information for the request, click on the "Submit" button to save the request.
+8. When finished entering all information and uploading items listed on #7 of the FP Request, click on the "Submit" button to save the request.
 The system will then generate a green confirmation message at the top of the screen displaying the new system-issued FP request number.

 SCSW Responsibilities